-All our policies are designed to offer the best possible experience for the children and families in the group.
+All our policies are designed to offer the best possible experience for the children and families in the pre-school.
 The policies are reviewed on a regular basis and comments and suggestions from parents/carers are always welcome.
-All policies are on view and copies are available from the playleaders.
+All policies are on view and copies are available from the pre-school leaders.

 A child who is tense or unhappy will not be able to play properly, so it is important for parents and staff to work together to help the child to feel confident and secure in the group.
 This takes a little longer for some children than for others and parents should not feel worried if their child takes a while to settle.

-Milk or water is provided at each session together with a snack of a biscuit and fruit.
-You may provide an alternative carton of drink (non-fizzy) with your child’s name on it if you wish.
+Milk or water is provided at each session together with a snack of a cracker and fruit.
+Parents are asked to provide one piece of fruit per week.

-It is advisable to send children dressed in clothes that are easily washable and not too new as activities include various kinds of materials including messy ones.
+It is advisable to send children dressed in clothes that are easily washable and not new as activities include various kinds of materials including messy ones.
+Rainbows logo Sweatshirts &

 It would be most helpful if all coats, bags, and shoes were labelled.

-Please find below a selection of websites you may find useful.
+Please find below a website you may find useful: